tatumio/docs-guides/v1.0/RPC Nodes/rpc-utxo/rpc-litecoin/estimatesmartfee.md

 The `estimatesmartfee` method returns an object containing the following fields:

-* `feerate`: A decimal number representing the estimated fee rate in DOGE/kB.
+* `feerate`: A decimal number representing the estimated fee rate/kB.
 * `blocks`: An integer representing the number of blocks within which the transaction is expected to be confirmed.

 ### JSON Examples